openstack/openstack-manuals/doc/networking-guide/source/adv_config_sriov.rst

 Environment example
 ~~~~~~~~~~~~~~~~~~~
-We recommend using Open vSwitch with VLAN as segration.
+We recommend using Open vSwitch with VLAN as segregation.
 This
 way you can combine normal VMs without SR-IOV ports
 and instances with SR-IOV ports on a single neutron
 network.